What are the most common warning signs of mesothelioma?

 Provided below is a list of symptoms that mesothelioma patients may experience.
 Please click on a symptom to learn more about it.

-Mesothelioma patients diagnosed with anemia have a lower than normal red blood cell count or hemoglobin in the blood which can cause fatigue and if left untreated, result in a loss of bone marrow.
+Mesothelioma patients diagnosed with anemia have a lower than normal red blood cell count or hemoglobin in the blood.

 A symptom experienced by many mesothelioma patients that can lead to anemia and other serious complications if not given appropriate medical attention.